Date of Degree

 Copyright 2010 Jacqueline M. Leung-Heras

 Leung-Heras, Jacqueline Marie.
-"Stories from the front: health care access in the U.S. and Mexico in Mexican migrant farm workers." master's thesis, University of Iowa, 2010.
+"Stories from the front: health care access in the U.S. and Mexico in Mexican migrant farm workers."
+MS (Master of Science) thesis, University of Iowa, 2010.